Home EurAsian Region

 Defense against a large coordinated rocket attack backed by drones is not easy.
 The S-500 is a modest improvement over the older S-400.
 Ukrainian rocket attacks have already been degrading the S-300 and S-400 AD batteries.

 The 1,500 Kg precision-guided ATACMS rocket can scatter hundreds of lethal sub-munitions over a wide area.
 Hitting any delicate part of the S-500 elements could render the system sub-optimal in performance.
-This is a reality all AD operators have to factor and contend.
+This is a reality all AD operators have to factor in and contend with.

 While the Crimean deployment marks the S-500’s first known combat role, Russia’s ultimate plan is to fully ring the Moscow region with these formidable systems by 2025.
 As tensions with the West escalate, Russia is busy perfecting its “doomsday” missile defense system.